 Submerged Vehicle Removal Project

-On January 31, 2017, Harris County Commissioners Court authorized the Harris County Flood Control District to seek bids for a $220,000 project to remove submerged vehicles from Brays and Sims bayous.
+On March 28, 2017, Harris County Commissioners Court awarded a $218,255 contract to Port Arthur-based commercial diving and marine construction company Huffman Contractors LLC for a project to remove submerged vehicles from Brays and Sims bayous.
 This is an expansion of the 2016 pilot project jointly funded by Harris County Precinct 2 Commissioner Jack Morman and the City of Houston.

 During a ten-day period in January and February 2016, the $49,500 pilot project administered by the Flood Control District focused on four locations where cars and trucks had been dumped in Brays and Sims bayous.
 The goal of the pilot project was to refine the removal process and document the logistics involved, for consideration and potential use in future removal efforts.

 According to the Houston Police Department, most of the vehicles removed during the pilot project had been reported stolen, one during a 1999 aggravated robbery, and another during a 2000 home invasion/aggravated robbery.
 The oldest vehicle was a 1978 Datsun 280Z reported stolen in 1982.
 The newest vehicle was a 2002 Ford Ranger reported stolen in 2002.
 Six of the vehicles have since been claimed by insurance companies, while most were eventually cleared for disposal.

 During the pilot project, the Flood Control District treated each of the submerged vehicles as a potential crime scene and worked closely with law enforcement officials.
 The Flood Control District also complied with applicable environmental permit requirements.